 Interview: 'Bullet In The Face' Creator Alan Spencer Talks Reinventing And Taking Risks

-(Article and Interview by Heather-Evans Coleman)
+(Article and Interview by H.E.
+Coleman)

 WTF?
 That’s what writer and showrunner Alan Spencer describes as the typical Twitter response from those who have viewed his insane cop comedy show "Bullet In The Face" (out now on DVD from Shout!
 Factory Home Entertainment) for the first time.
-I must admit I myself said the words out loud about ten minutes into the premiere episode – something like WTF am I watching and why aren’t there more shows like this?
+I must admit I myself said the words out loud about ten minutes into the premiere episode – WTF am I watching and why aren’t there more shows like this?

 The plot of "Bullet in the Face" centers around an insanely violent thug named Gunter Vogler who’s shot in the head and wakes up to discover that a desperate Police Commissioner has given him the face of the cop he’s just killed.
 Other characters that make up the show include the dead man’s emotionally fragile partner, two outrageous crime lords, and a love interest that breaks hearts as easily as she can break bodies.
 The show might sound like a deadly serious action series, but Spencer’s specialty is comedy (his fan-adored show "Sledge Hammer!" was a hit with both critics and audiences), and it’s his distinctly wicked sense of humor that gives the six-episode show its unique flavor.